 Inequalities and inclusion in NHS providers

-Why we're doing this project
+Why we did this project

 Research demonstrates that not enough progress has been made to address discrimination against NHS staff from ethnic minority backgrounds.
 The King’s Fund produced a report on the scale of the issue that highlights how the experiences of staff can vary depending on their age, gender and ethnicity.
 Reported levels of discrimination are highest for Black employees and lowest for white employees; all other staff from ethnic minority backgrounds are far more likely to report experiencing discrimination than white employees.